callumflack/callum-flack-design/pages/_posts/the-paradigm-shift-in-website-publishing.md

 I think we’re seeing _a generational shift in web development between the proprietary bundled systems of the dominant web publishing platforms that emerged a decade or more ago as they struggle to modernise and compete against the fundamentally different approaches of modern web development,_ where a multiplicity of unbundled API services can be integrated together in a technology stack customised to publishing requirements.
 And the divide will grow because the proprietary systems must use their legacy tech stack for the backward compatibility of all their mid- to long-term subscribers.

 Let me give you an example of how this is happening.
 Some of my clients have small- to medium-sized legacy websites on Wordpress.
 By legacy, I mean these websites have been alive for a number of years, I've inherited the project and it's my job to maintain and extend it's lifespan.
-Because they need a website.<a href="#f-1" class="Footnote-marker u-linkClean">1</a>
+Because they need a website.^1^

 The problem I've seen lately is that _these kinds of legacy websites are slow, graceless experiences and my clients and their audiences are starting to sense it_.
 So they're asking me to upgrade these experiences but a quick glance at the codebase tells me 1) it's no wonder they're slow and graceless, and 2) I know there's a better way to do this.